 At Thiessen Law Firm, our Houston DWI attorneys know DWI charges put you on the line.
-Having fought for clients facing all types of DWI-related crimes – from a first-time misdemeanor to serious felonies like intoxication assault or intoxication manslaughter – we’re well aware clients often have concerns about how their charges or possible convictions threaten their professional future and employment options.
+Having fought for clients facing all types of DWI-related crimes – from a first-time misdemeanor to serious felonies like intoxication assault or intoxication manslaughter in Houston– we’re well aware clients often have concerns about how their charges or possible convictions threaten their professional future and employment options.

 4 Ways A DWI Can Impact Your Work & Employment Future

 While we encourage individuals facing criminal allegations to speak with our award-winning attorneys during a personalized case review, there are some general employment-related issues which can accompany a DWI.
 Some of the most notable have to do with the following: